 Location: Alpharetta, Georgia

-A leader in the data and analytics, LexisNexis Risk Solutions provides content-enabled workflow solutions in risk management.
+A leader in data and analytics, LexisNexis Risk Solutions provides content-enabled workflow solutions in risk management.
 Its risk solutions give customers decision tools that combine public and industry content with analytics that help evaluate and predict risk.
 When it comes to fraud, bad actors are bypassing controls and exposing organization vulnerabilities.
 Fraudulent transactions are one common example of how fraud often disguises itself.
 Companies must look beyond data in order to make more confident fraud and risk decisions, and that’s where LexisNexis Risk Solutions comes in.
 LexisNexis Risk Solutions combines physical and digital identities, including behavioral, biometric, device, and credit-seeking insights to bring a holistic view of the consumer and the identity world.

 For more than 40 years, LexisNexis Risk Solutions has managed sensitive data and provided innovative solutions for significant risk data analytics challenges.
 The company recently released two new products aimed at ensuring broader identity attribute coverage across risk domains.
 One is Fraud Intelligence, a solution helping to mitigate new account fraud by bringing identity events and consumer application activity to form a score of the complete view of user identity.
 The other release, Emailage, is a fraud risk scoring solution that uses email intelligence to increase fraud detection and prevention.
-As part of the LexisNexis Risk Solutions Group (RSG), 8,700 employees in offices globally support RSG brands, serving customers in more than 180 countries.

 Category: Endpoint Security